sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-22-gsoc-25-diwangshu-week03.md

 ## Next Week’s Roadmap

 - Work on things suggested by mentors.
+This could include:
+  - Improving the multi-agent chat model.
+  - Testing the multi-agent chat model with different Gemini models.
 - Discuss with mentors about the 'thinking' capability of the Gemini model.
 On what kind of queries it can be used.
 - Implement the 'thinking' capability in the multi-agent chat model.